Victoria COVID-19 rules were misunderstood

 Complicated legal language has made it hard for Victorians to understand and follow the state’s COVID-19 pandemic orders, a parliamentary inquiry has found.

-The Pandemic Declaration Accountability and Oversight Committee has spent months speaking to community leaders and organisations about Victoria’s response to COVID-19.
+The Pandemic Declaration Accountability and Oversight Committee has spent months speaking to community leaders and organisations about Victoria’s response to the pandemic.

-The committee on Friday tabled two reports to parliament and recommended the health department publish summaries of the orders in language equivalent to a year seven level.
+The committee on Friday tabled two reports to parliament and recommended the health department publish summaries of the orders in language equivalent to a year 7 level.

 “Using complex language risks pandemic orders being misunderstood, increasing the likelihood of non-compliance,” the report said.